longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 # Improve battery life

-TLP is an adwanced power management tool for Linux that automatically handles settings and tweaks to enhance the battery live and power saving.
+TLP is an advanced power management tool for Linux that automatically handles settings and tweaks to enhance the battery live and power saving.
 It does not have a GUI and just runs in the background.

 	sudo apt-add-repository ppa:linrunner/tlp
 	sudo apt-get update